-From the early beginnings of motion pictures and sound there have been many different storage formats on which these Hollywood blockbusters and home movies have been saved to.
+From the early beginnings of motion pictures and sound, there have been many different storage formats on which these Hollywood blockbusters and home movies have been saved.
 As it often the case with the latest in advancements, new technology is always there to supersede the previous incarnation, making us upgrade to the latest format, often meaning that we need to back up our old home movies and music that we love to continue enjoying them.

 But which formats have made the most impact over the years?
 It is not necessarily so that due to a formats technological superiority that a particular format will take off, for example, the VHS (Video Home System) format that dominated the late eighties and nineties was initially the inferior product.
 The earlier Betamax system that was introduced by Sony produced slighter higher resolution playback compared to VHS, which was created by JVC.
 This two-competing-systems market started what was to become known as the videotape format wars.

-Long before the video tape made it into the homes of regular consumers, home entertainment was popularised very early on with the Gramophone or Phonograph.
+Long before the videotape made it into the homes of regular consumers, home entertainment was popularised very early on with the Gramophone or Phonograph.
 As with any new invention, the home music devices came in many formats and allowed people a choice in both price and quality.
-The invention of the record sand the two sided record was the mainstay for home audio entertainment right up until the early eighties.
-With record sales dominating the 60s, 70s and early 80s, it was only until the audio cassettes arrival that format of the record started to decline rapidly.
+The invention of the record and the two-sided record was the mainstay for home audio entertainment right up until the early eighties.
+With record sales dominating the 60s, 70s and early 80s, it was only until the arrival of the audio cassette that format of the record started to decline rapidly.

 The 1970s saw much advancement in home video recording and playback.
 In most instances, home movies were recorded onto film reels and had to be played back using a video projector.
 All that changed in the early 70s when home video playback tapes were introduced.
 Betamax and VHS were two competing systems that in general offered the public a chance to record television and buy movies that they could watch at home.
 These two different formats created a format war between the two competing companies that invented the formats: JVC and Sony.